MichaelSParkin3/Job-AI-Auto-Apply/docs/prd/epic-5-full-ai-form-filling-assisted-submit.md

 5. Integration tests stub Browser-Use to verify sequencing, telemetry, and artifact paths without launching Chrome.

-## Story 5.2.1 � Resume-First + Analysis Wait
+## Story 5.2.1 — Resume-First + Analysis Wait
-As an operator, I want the agent to upload the resume first, wait for Lever�s resume analysis (e.g., �Analyzing�� ? �Success!�) to complete, then validate and fill remaining fields before proceeding (submit if allowed).
+As an operator, I want the agent to upload the resume first, wait for Lever’s resume analysis (e.g., ‘Analyzing…’ ?
+‘Success!’) to complete, then validate and fill remaining fields before proceeding (submit if allowed).

 Acceptance Criteria (summary)
 1. Upload resume before any autofill actions; emit RESUME_ANALYSIS_STARTED.